 I recommend researching your plastic surgeon’s credentials to ensure they have been trained to perform septoplasty before having surgery.
 I encourage you to learn more about how to select a septoplasty surgeon on my blog.

 Swelling may last for 2 to 3 days after your septoplasty procedure, and it is normal for the nose to continue to drain for a few more days.
 I use a long-acting local anesthetic that can reduce or eliminate pain for between 3 to 5 days.
 Beyond that time, over-the-counter medication can help with any potential discomfort.
 Most patients experience better breathing fairly quickly after their surgery.

 Septoplasty can improve sleep airflow or snoring issues caused by a deviated septum.
 The surgery can also fix a crooked nose by realigning the underlying cartilage and bone.

 When can I blow my nose after septoplasty surgery?

 Do not blow your nose for 2 weeks after surgery.
 It is vital to give your body plenty of time to heal after the procedure.
 Blowing your nose too early can damage the sutures and potentially cause bleeding.
 If you experience nasal pressure and feel the urge to sneeze, try to do so with your mouth open.

 Can septoplasty surgery be combined with a rhinoplasty?

-Yes, in many cases, we can combine septoplasty surgery with a rhinoplasty (nose job).
+Yes, in many cases, I combine septoplasty surgery with a rhinoplasty (nose job) at my San Francisco plastic surgery practice.
 It’s a great way for you to change the appearance of your nose while also correcting septum issues.
-However, it is important to remember that rhinoplasty will add to the cost of your surgery, as it is generally not covered by insurance.
+However, it is important to remember that rhinoplasty will add to the cost of your surgery.
 Discuss your options with your doctor to see which solutions are right for you.